DoTheEvo/selfhosted-apps-docker/unifi/readme.md

 <details>
 <summary>Extra Info & Rant</summary>
 <br>

 Previously called [UniFi Controller](https://github.com/linuxserver/docker-unifi-controller)

 Ubiquiti morons decided to change the name to UniFi Network Application.
-Then also tried to go for name UniFi Network Server with claim that it is for selfhosted version.
-In docks even in downloads they mostly use the `application`.<br>
+Then also tried to go for name UniFi Network Server with a claim that its for selfhosted version.
+In docs and even in downloads they mostly use the `application`.<br>
 Though love that inside the webgui version its just `Network 8.0.28`

 With this name change, linuxserver.io also changed the deployment so that